-Besides what you'll learn on this lesson which is about how to set Profields as a source for project and cross-project information in eazyBI, throughout the 4 fascicles you’ll learn:
+Besides what you'll learn on this lesson, which is how to set Projectrak as a source for project and cross-project information in eazyBI, throughout the 4 fascicles you’ll learn how to obtain the best from Jira projects data visualization:

-In future classes I’ll show how to create different graphs and grids to represent Jira+Profields data and combine them into a dashboard that helps you with project planning and decision-making.
-Here’s the full syllabus:
+In future classes I’ll show how to create different graphs and grids to represent Jira + Projectrak data and combine them into a dashboard that helps you with project planning and decision-making.
+Here’s the full syllabus.

-You can start by discovering how to leverage the Atlassian marketplace to transform Jira into a project tracker.
-Independently of whether you are a project manager, a product manager, or any other type of role with Jira projects, you should know that Profields will help you centralize and manage your project level data.
+Start by discovering how to leverage the Atlassian marketplace to transform Jira into a project tracker.
+Independently of whether you are a project manager, a product manager, or any other type of role with Jira projects, you should know that Projectrak will help you centralize and manage your project level data.

 For example, you can store important information about your projects, including: